 What It Takes

-To deliver the kind of messages and experiences that moves customers, brands and business, we ask these questions of our healthcare and wellness marketing work:
+To deliver the kind of messages and experiences that move customers, brands and business, we ask these questions of our healthcare and wellness marketing and advertising:

 Is it relevant?

 Every idea, no matter how unique, is worthless if it isn’t relevant to the brand and its audiences.
 All brand messages and experiences need to be put through this filter.
 Our job as the agency is to develop the brand advertising message and deliver the experience that sits at the sweet spot of what the brand is about and what the audience wants.

 Next, we need to make sure the message is culturally relevant.
 Will people care?
 Does it fit into their lives?
 Will they be compelled to share it?
 We make sure the advertising message is based on specific real-life insights, because that’s the work that engages people.
 Whether wellness marketing, skincare marketing or hospital marketing, consumer marketing or physician marketing, the same rules apply.